tackb/littlerpg/README.md

 # littlerpg
 RPG in python
-Later I will be adding a feature to this github repository to add new dialog
+later I will be adding a feature to this github repository to add new dialog